iLib-js/message-accumulator/README.md

 c1 = <span class="copyright">
 ```

+Translators can learn this simple XML syntax quickly, and don't need to know the
+intracacies of any programming or markup language.
+They
-In this way, translators can focus on the linguistic part of the translation
+can focus on the linguistic part of the translation
 and only have to make sure that the corresponding portion of translation
-is surrounded by the pseudo-tags "c0" and "c1", where "c" stands for
+is surrounded by the XML-tags "c0" and "c1".
+(The "c" stands for
-the word "component".
+the word "component" -- XML tags have to start with a letter.)

 Translating this type of message has many advantages:

-* The contents of the tags in the mapping below is hidden from the
+* The contents of the tags is hidden from the
   translators, so they cannot mess it up by translating things that should
   not be translated and by leaving out brackets or quotation characters.
 * It prevents code injection attacks.
 A nefarious person working at the translation